VolkanSah/kill-the-chocolate-pudding/README.md

 ### Remember
 these are just some silly ways to enjoy your dessert and release some stress after a long day of work.
 Don't take them too seriously and enjoy your delicious chocolate pudding!

-### Greatings from Volkan Sah the chocolate-pudding-killer!
+### Greatings from Volkan Sah & Oliver H.  the chocolate-pudding-killers!